Legal

 Death Certificate

-You usually need to know at least the county where the person died.
+You normally need to know at least the county where the person died.

 A nearby courthouse can help if you don't know how to find yours.